iotexproject/iotex-docs/docs/developer/sdk/overview.md

 This class allows to interact with contract deployed on the IoTeX Blockchain, given the contract address and the ABI

 **XRC20**<br/>
-This module allows to send, receive and query walets for XRC20 tokens deployed on the IoTeX Blockchain.
+This module allows to send, receive and query wallets for XRC20 tokens deployed on the IoTeX Blockchain.